-I decided to book a day trip to Halong Bay.
+Day #9: I decided to book a day trip to Halong Bay.
+Price tag?

-By bus, it took roughly three hours to get there.
+By tour mini van, it took roughly three hours to get to Halong Bay.
 We were having tire trouble with our tour van so we got a late start, but once fixed, our bus was weaving, dodging, honking and overtaking motorcyclists on the highway to ensure a decent arrival.